SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Distilling a Unified Embedding Model

 \subsection{Results}

-Results for this evaluation are displayed in Table \ref{tab:predictor_label_heatmap}.
+Results are displayed in Table \ref{tab:predictor_label_heatmap}.
 The upper part reports the correlations between the aspect-specific embeddings created by SemCSE-Multi and the different ground-truth similarity assessments.
-For completeness, we include the human-annotated hypothesis labels as predictors, allowing us to assess their correlation with the LLM-produced similarity scores.
+For completeness, we include the human-annotated hypothesis labels as predictors (row 1), allowing us to assess their correlation with the LLM-produced similarity scores.
+We see that the human-annotated hypothesis labels show high correlation with the LLM-annotated \textit{hypothesis} similarity scores, thus demonstrating that the LLM-based annotation is a reasonable approach.

 The first key observation is that the highest correlation values consistently occur along the diagonal, clearly indicating that embeddings for a given aspect align most strongly with similarity assessments for that same aspect.
 A small number of notable off-diagonal correlations can be explained by genuine overlaps between factors: